congqi09/Multi-Agent-Chat-App/README.md

 ## Algorithms

 We implemented the following concepts taught in class for this project:

 Distributed mutual exclusion
 Distributed transactions
-Fault tolerance.
+Fault tolerance
 Group communications
 Peer-to-peer networks

 ### Distributed Mutual Exclusion
 The central server grants a token to the lead node, which can use it to establish a long polling connection and perform its required tasks without interference from other nodes.
 Once the lead node completes its tasks, it releases the token, which becomes available to be granted to another node.